Estimated reading time: 7 minutes

 The Final Verdict

-The Shining by Stephen King has rightfully earned its place among the pantheon of greatest horror novels of all time, having helped to shape the genre with its slow-burn exposition on insanity, and at the time, a unique take on the traditional ghost story.
+To finish off our The Shining book review, I’d say Stephen King has rightfully earned its place among the pantheon of greatest horror novels of all time, having helped to shape the genre with its slow-burn exposition on insanity, and at the time, a unique take on the traditional ghost story.

 If you’ve watched the movie and are curious about the book, or are looking for a true horror classic delivered in the form of a profound character study revolving around family and madness, then I strongly recommend this book for you.